atgorvi/AirbusShipDetectionTorch/README.md

 //TODO

 ## Further improvements
-1. Try another architecture like DeepLabV3+, FPN, Linknet or another encoder.
+1. Try another architecture like Linknet or another encoder.
 2. Use ensemble of models, firstly classify ship/no ship and then create mask 3.Try another loss function or combine them.
 3. Try different loss function or combine them.
 4. Try another optimizer and scheduler.